CapiNauta297/My-rice-in-COSMIC-DE/README.md

 > Thanks for checking my rice :)

-note: I don't speak English, so I used a translator :(
+note: English is not my first language, so I used a translator :(